TauferLab/ANACIN-X/README.md

 * **`spack` was not found**: source Spack first with `. /path/to/spack/share/spack/setup-env.sh`.
 * **`conda` was not found**: initialize Miniconda/Anaconda in the current shell, then reopen the shell or source the updated startup file.
 * **No active Conda environment**: run `conda create -n anacin-x python=3.8 -y` once, then `conda activate anacin-x`.
+* **Conda asks for Terms of Service acceptance**: answer `yes` when `install_all.sh` asks, re-run `./install_all.sh --accept-conda-tos` if you agree to those terms, or run the `conda tos accept --override-channels --channel ...` commands shown by Conda manually.
 * **Wrong Python version**: ANACIN-X currently expects Python 3.8 for its Python dependencies.
 * **`mpicc` was not found**: load your MPI module or install/load MPI with Spack, for example `spack install openmpi && spack load openmpi`, matching the `--mpi` option you pass to `setup_deps.sh`.
 * **Spack reports deprecated package versions**: this is expected for some ANACIN-X dependencies.
 The installer uses Spack's `--deprecated` flag automatically.